tomerfiliba/agnos/site/idl.rst

 ^^^^^^^^^^^^^^^^^^
 Optional.

-The verscontainedion that the client reports.
+The version that the client reports.
 By default, it's the service's version, meaning, the last version specified in the ``versions`` attribute.

 .. note::